RioSamson/Digital-Wall/README.md

 - ```npm install```
 - ```npm start``` in the app folder
    - This will run the main app
+   - Put this in the browser ```http://localhost:3000```
+   - Use your wifi IP address for opening it on the phone (dont forget to add the port number 3000)

 Start main application:
 - cd into ```Digital-Wall``` file